emanuelvsz/simple-projects/README.md

   * Simple filter application, that haves an array of one class that are filtered in some ways  - <a href="./golang/filter-patients">check here</a>
   * Simple code that gaves you a ip of any link of internet  - <a href="./golang/ip-finder">check here</a>
   * Simple code that read a csv  document and create one too  - <a href="./golang/csv-reader.create">check here</a>
+  * Rest API made by echo, that has some routes that return some data of artists and their songs  - <a href="./golang/rest-api">check here</a>
 * C